Optiroc/SHVC-LZ/README.md

 # SHVC-LZ

-A collection of decoders for various modern variants of Lempel-Ziv style compression targeting the Super Famicom/Nintendo system.
+A collection of decoders for various modern Lempel-Ziv compression variants targeting the Super Famicom/Nintendo system.
 Written for the [ca65 assembler](https://cc65.github.io/doc/ca65.html), but should be easy to port to other assemblers.

 Common characteristics:
 - Designed for speed over code size